uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 Creating more models
 ^^^^^^^^^^^^^^^^^^^^
-Create a file named friends.go inside your models folder, containing the following codes below.
+Create a file named friend.go inside your models folder, containing the following codes below.

 .. code-block:: go